shobika-b/trydoc.github.io/docs/type-aliases/uploadDocumentsType.md

 PASSPORT - Needs to show the passport biopage and ensure that all information is clear and readable

 SIGNATURE - Signature specimen of the applicant.
-It can a digital signature or a photo of a wet signature but do not use a typed signature where a font was used
+It can be a digital signature or a photo of a wet signature but do not use a typed signature where a font was used

 SELFIE_WITH_PASSPORT - A clear photo of the applicant holding the passport open with the passport biopage clear and readable